Whtneyas/css-to-the-rescue-2223/README.md

 - Wanted to do more with the backgroud.
 I was very indecisive whether to make it all black.

  ***

+ ### Reflection

+ I thoroughly enjoyed working on this project.
+Throughout the project, I gained a deep understanding of the different CSS selectors and how to use them effectively.
+The various workshops that were conducted during the project were incredibly helpful in expanding my knowledge and refining my skills.

+I was delighted to implement what I learned during the workshops in my project.
+Initially, I found it challenging to create the stars that I envisioned.
+However, after attending the Random workshop, I was able to bring the stars to life.
+I applied the same technique to build the Web app from scratch, and it worked wonders.

+Learning about the different types of gradients also proved to be useful.
+I used this knowledge to create the moon phases, and although it took some time to get the gradients just right, I was ecstatic with the results.
+Additionally, I discovered that using Codepen to experiment with code was incredibly beneficial before building my project in VSCode.

+Overall, I feel that I have learned a great deal in these few weeks.
+If I had more time, I would have made some modifications to my project and added more functionalities to it.
+Nevertheless, I am proud of my work, even though it may not be groundbreaking, it still represents my best efforts.

 ### Resources